ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 If you need to manage multiple environments it's sometimes prudent to have only hosts of a single environment defined per inventory.
-This way, it is harder to, for instance, accidentally change the state of nodes inside the "test" environment when you actually wanted to update some "staging" servers.
+This way, it is harder to, for example, accidentally change the state of nodes inside the "test" environment when you actually wanted to update some "staging" servers.